Mushrimpy/jetbrains-concurrency-analysis/README.md

     interestingMethod();
 }
 ```
-The user should be able to invoke an intention in method foo, input interestingMethod, and then they should get foo -> bar -> baz written in a console.
+The user should be able to invoke an intention in method foo, input interestingMethod, and then get foo -> bar -> baz written in a console.

 ## Implementation